elunna/nerfhack-changelog/README.md

 * An uncursed healthstone increases regeneration by 5%.
 * A cursed healthstone decreases regeneration by 10%.
 * Healthstones usually generate cursed, making them stand out a bit more among gray stones and a little easier to identify.
-* Monsters carrying noncursed healthstones also gain regeneration.
+* Monsters carrying non-cursed healthstones also gain regeneration.

 ### whetstone
 * Ported from SLASH'EM with updates from HackEM.
 * Whetstones no longer can add positive enchantment to a weapon, they can only repair it to +0.
-* Cursed whetstones either rust or corrode items now.
+* Cursed whetstones either rust or corrode items.
 * Blessed whetstones can uncurse a cursed weapon, but lose their blessed state in the process.
 * Most of the other small quality-of-life improvements from HackEM remain.